ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 - Your operating system uses glibc (like Ubuntu, Debian, RedHat, Centos, or most other Linux distributions, but not Alpine for instance)

-- The glibc version of your system is different than the one used by ArangoDB, in particular if the system glibc is older than version 2.35
+- The glibc version of your system is different from the one used by ArangoDB, in particular if the system glibc is older than version 2.35

-If you are affected, consider using Docker containers, chroot
+If you are affected, consider using Docker containers, chroot, or change

 JavaScript Transactions deprecated